 Mr. Winkle Goes to War (1944) starring Edward G. Robinson

-review of an excellent patriotic war movie, where Edward G. Robinson gives a truly wonderful performance as the title character
+review of an excellent patriotic war movie, Mr. Winkle Goes to War, where Edward G. Robinson gives a truly wonderful performance as the title character

-I’ve long been a fan of Edward G. Robinson—he’s been a fixture for gangster movies for many years, such as the villainous Johnny Rocco in Key Largo, one of the villains in The Ten Commandments, but he’s a much more versatile actor than that; and he proves that here in Mr. Winkle Goes to War.
+I’ve long been a fan of Edward G. Robinson.
+He’s been a fixture for gangster movies for many years, such as the villainous Johnny Rocco in Key Largo, one of the villains in The Ten Commandments.
+But he’s a much more versatile actor than that; and he proves that here in Mr. Winkle Goes to War.